ciberado/eks-cost-optimization-slides/README.md

 ::: Notes

-No worries: someone from AWS appears a tells you: commit to one-to-three years of resource/money usage and you will get a wonderful discount.
+No worries: someone from AWS appears and tells you: commit to one-to-three years of resource/money usage and you will get a wonderful discount.

 Photo by [Mikhail Nilov, on pexels](https://www.pexels.com/photo/woman-in-corporate-attire-holding-a-home-insurance-policy-7736070/)